threefoldtech/zos/specs/network/HIDDEN-PUBLIC.md

 ```

 ```
-When an ExitPoint is created, in order to be able to NAT:
+When an ExitPoint is created, in order to be able to NAT, add a veth pair to a bridge connected to the Public Wireguard Namespace, in `172.17.0.0/16` and....

     - For IPv6 the ExitPoint has a Public Interface connected to the Router Segment of the Public Prefix (i.e. the one with the penultimate Default GW)